What is the cost of the program?

 Is there a payment plan?

 Yes, the payment plan is available in the fall and spring semesters.
-The payment plan is not available during the summer session.
+The payment plan is not available during the summer or winter sessions.
 Click here for payment plan information.

 Is the entire program online?